sahay1503/BL-arithmetic/README.md

 Task 5 merged feature-sub in feature
 Task 6 Added multiply feature in calculator
 Task 7 merged feature-mul in feature done
+Task 8 Added divide feature in calculator in feature-div and pushed